Ada-C10/hotel/design-activity.md

 **Which implementation better adheres to the single responsibility principle?**
 - A, because each class serves one purpose, but they still rely on and interact with other classes.
 Also, there is no repeated code.
 **Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?**

+**Refactors**

+I had my total cost method in my BookingSystem class, while it should have been in the Reservation class.
+This can be copied into the Reservation class, but the references to this method will have to be changed to @reservation instead of @system in the tests as well as wherever this is referenced in other methods.